fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-revocation.rst

 The HTTP response MUST:

-- include a JSON object with a member named `status_assertion_responses`.
+- Include a JSON object with a member named `status_assertion_responses`.
 It MUST be an array of strings, where each represents a *Status Assertion Response object*.
 Each element MUST contain a signed JWT, encoded as a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') characters.
 The *Status Assertion Response object* MUST contain a Status Assertion Response and Status Assertion Error in analogy with Sections 8 and 9 of `OAUTH-STATUS-ASSERTION`_ for more details.

-- be encoded in ``application/json`` format.
+- Be encoded in ``application/json`` format.

 A non-normative example of a HTTP Status Assertion Response is given below.